 - Do a thorough walk-through of your new home.

-- Look for poor lighting and ventilation, heating/cooling systems that don’t work well enough, plumbing that leaves you with no hot water during peak hours or in freezing weather, electrical wiring that may come loose if bumped by furniture moving around
+- Look for poor lighting and ventilation, heating/cooling systems that don’t work well enough, plumbing that leaves you with no hot water during peak hours or in freezing weather, and electrical wiring that may come loose if bumped by furniture moving around.

-Making sure that you’re well rested before starting any kind of large project such as house or office cleaning is important because it’s impossible for anyone – no matter how much experience they have – to complete their task without adequate amounts of sleep beforehand.
-If your body isn’t getting enough rest each night then its ability to function properly will diminish significantly over time which could eventually lead to serious health problems down the road if left untreated!
+Making sure that you’re well rested before starting any kind of large project, such as a house or office cleaning, is important because it’s impossible for anyone – no matter how much experience they have – to complete their task without adequate amounts of sleep beforehand.
+Suppose your body isn’t getting enough rest each night.
+In that case, its ability to function properly will diminish significantly over time which could eventually lead to serious health problems down the road if left untreated!

-Keep kids and pets away from the action on moving day
+Keep kids and pets away from the action on a moving day

 As the adults in your household are moving, it’s a good idea to keep your kids and pets out of the way.
 Kids who try to help with the move tend to get in the way and break things.
 If you have pets, make sure they’re safe outside or somewhere else where they won’t be disturbed by moving supplies and movers.